 CONVERSATION CAFE' Conversation Cafe' works to build relationships with the international students in Santa Barbara by providing a safe space for intercultural, interfaith, and interpersonal dialogue at the Adobe Center in downtown Santa Barbara.
-We meet every Thursday from 4:30-6:30 at 11 E. Carrillo Street - not far from the Paseo shuttle stop!
+We meet every Tuesday from 4:30-6:30 at the Ocean Hills Loft - 821 State Street, Section B - not far from the Paseo shuttle stop!
 Join us this week!

 FOR MORE INFO, CONTACT: Aleah Bond

 EAST SIDE KIDS CLUB Kids Club is a weekly faith-based after-school program where children from the Eastside’s low-income Latino community experience God’s love through being cared for, empowered, and mentored by volunteer leaders.
 We meet at 5:15 on Thursdays in the DC parking lot and serve from 5:30-7:30 at the Gils’ house in the Eastside for games, Bible stories, and pizza!